-Alejandra Alarcon is a research coordinator at the Thomas and Dororthy Leavey Center for the Study of Los Angeles.
-She oversees StudyLA's visual style in select print and web materials and she manages all social media platforms.
+Alejandra Alarcon is a research coordinator at the Thomas and Dorothy Leavey Center for the Study of Los Angeles.
+She oversees StudyLA's visual style in select print and web materials and manages all social media platforms.
 She also assists with planning and promoting StudyLA special events including lectures, forums, and conferences.
 She leads StudyLA's undergraduate research team and mentors them through tasks related to administration, external communications, media production, event production and programming.
 Alarcon earned her BA in Chicana/o Studies from Loyola Marymount University.

 Office: University Hall 4116